• Skip to main content

 Homemade Circuit Projects

-You are here: Home / 555 IC Circuits / Illuminated Crosswalk Safety Light Circuit
+You are here: Home / Lamps and Lights / Illuminated Crosswalk Safety Light Circuit

 Illuminated Crosswalk Safety Light Circuit

-The article explains a simple illuminated crosswalk safety light circuit for ensuring a safe walking passage for the user amidst heavy traffic.
+In this article I have explained a simple illuminated crosswalk safety light circuit for ensuring a safe walking passage for the user amidst heavy traffic.
 The idea was requested by Mr. John.

 Circuit Objectives and Requirements